zgompert/LycAdmixMosaic/README.md

 | VE | VE20 (48) | L. melissa |
 | YG | YG20 (48) | L. anna |

 Replicates (rep) are the same DNA extractions re-pooled and sequenced as a distinct sample.
 MEN = outgroup, *Plebejus argyrognomon*.
 The data were generated and cleaned up by BGI (with `soapnuke`).
 Here is the report from BGI:  [BGI_F22FTSUSAT0310-01_LYCgpswR_report_en.pdf](https://github.com/zgompert/LycSpaceTimePoolSeq/files/9940314/BGI_F22FTSUSAT0310-01_LYCgpswR_report_en.pdf).
+The sequence data (in bam format) are now in the NCBI SRA ([PRJNA1375794](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1375794))

 # DNA Sequence Alignment